A signature is the most basic way to indicate your agreement to a contract. No matter whether your signature’s messy or unusual, it is legally valid.

-Once you create a signature, you can upload a document to be signed, input the signature, and export the pdf to your device or to the cloud.
+Once you create a signature, you can upload a document to be signed, input the signature, and export the PDF to your device or the cloud.

 Signaturely has several cool features, even when using the free version.
-You can send notifications to signees, or check the audit log to see who has made changes to the document.
+You can send notifications to signees or check the audit log to see who has changed the document.
 The paid version offers even more helpful tools.

 Signaturely doesn’t just help you create your digital signature.
 Thanks to 256-bit encryption, their software ensures that your documents remain secure.
 The software is AATl compliant as well.
 (Learn more about electronic signature verification here.)

 The benefits of using Signaturely are clear: You can save time and paper while signing, tracking, and storing your documents.
-Signaturely is a complete document management solution that also comes with a library of custom contract templates.
+Signaturely is a complete document management solution with a library of custom contract templates.

 Frequently Asked Questions About Signatures

 Still wondering how to create a valid signature?
 Here are some answers to more signature-related questions: